0xlord/arma-mission-templates/README.md

  * ftp://10th-mntd.de/modset/.a3s/autoconfig

 # Credits
+ * sevenVM for the help with the US/DE/RU loadouts
  * Chris for the help with the TFAR move
  * Sam for the help with the Russian loadouts
  * Laumi from "Virtuelle Panzerbrigade 21" for the Loadout Script (https://vpzbrig21.de/)